-It took a long time, but I think the online muscle consciousness has finally reached an agreement that the popular training program Starting Strength does not promote as much muscle growth as it was originally believed.
-You are certainly not gaining 60 lbs of red meat during your first year of training, even if you drink your milk and do squats with plenty of hip drive.
+The online muscle consciousness needed a long time to realize that the popular training program Starting Strength does not promote as much muscle growth as it was originally believed.
+You are certainly not gaining 60lbs of red meat during your first year of training even if you drink your milk and do squats with plenty of hip drive.

-Question is, does this make Starting Strength a poor routine for hypertrophy gains or maybe the disappointment comes mainly from having exceptionally high expectations due to brainwash and propaganda?
+However, does this make Starting Strength a poor routine for hypertrophy gains or maybe the disappointment comes mainly from having exceptionally high expectations due to brainwashing and propaganda?

 Is Starting Strength bad for muscle growth because of its low volume?

-First of all, I don’t think Starting Strength is exactly a low volume routine as far as some muscle groups are concerned.
-The hips get hit with great intensity (heavy weight) 3 times a week, and that’s certainly enough to cause some growth in the area.
-The same is true for the front deltoids which are worked pretty hard by the bench and overhead press three times a week.
-Therefore, I don’t see why the volume of Starting Strength would be an obstacle stopping your bottom and front shoulders from growing considerably.
+First off, I don’t think that Starting Strength is exactly a low volume routine as far as some muscle groups are concerned.
+The hips get hit with great intensity (heavy weight) 3 times a week.
+That’s certainly enough to cause some growth in the area.
+The same is true for the front deltoids which are worked pretty hard by the bench and the overhead press three times a week too.

-Obviously, girls can fallow crazy high volume routines while still being smaller than men.
-Why?
 Because high volume does not overcome low testosterone.
-The body produces a limited amount of test, which is the main limitation natural bodybuilders face.
+The body produces a limited amount of test, which is one of the main limitations that natural bodybuilders face.
 After a certain threshold, you are not allowed to gain more muscle regardless of training.
 To get to that point, you can follow low or high volume routines – it does not matter, as long as you put some decent effort into what you are doing.

 With that said, Starting Strength can definitely benefit from a few high rep back-off sets here and there.
-Adding some assistance exercises such as chin-ups, pull-overs, calf work, rowing variations, curls…is also fine in my book.
+Adding assistance exercises such as chin-ups, pull-overs, calf work, rowing variations, and curls is also fine in my book.
 Don’t worry!
 Similar additions will not steal your strength progress, as long as they are programmed correctly.

-I thought squats and deadlifts were able to increase testosterone levels.
-Did you lie to me?
+I thought that squats and deadlifts increase your testosterone levels.
+Did they lie to me?

-What people forget, however, is that since Starting Strength is designed for beginners, it will always work to some degree regardless of its flaws.
+What people forget, however, is that Starting Strength is designed for beginners.
+Therefore, it will always work to some degree regardless of its flaws.

 Who has the best routine for muscle growth?